fr1t2/docs.theqrl.org/_docs/wallet/ledger-nano-s.md

 Once you've confirmed your address on both devices, you can send your QRL address to whomever you are receiving coins from.

-> **NOTE** In the event you find the addresses do not match, you should immediately reach out to the QRL Team to report the issue.
-This could occur in the event a malicious actor has taken control of the QRL Web Wallet.
+> **NOTE** In the event you find the addresses do not match, you should immediately reach out to the QRL Team to report the issue - [security@theqrl.org](mailto://security@theqrl.org) This could occur in the event a malicious actor has taken control of the QRL Web Wallet.
 {: .info}

 ![QRL Receive](/assets/wallet/web/ledger-nano-s/receive.png)